appdevdesigns/appdevjs/README.md

 Prerequisites
 -------------

 Before installing appDev, set up your environment.
-You will need to [install NodeJS](http://nodejs.org/).
+You will need to **install NodeJS** version 0.8.* [available here](http://nodejs.org/dist/v0.8.22/).
 After installing, verify that node and npm are working from your terminal:

     node -v
     npm -v